 The following is excerpted from “Market Notes,” a series of interviews in the Fall 2008 issue of The Land Report by Trey Garrison featuring some of the top brokers nationwide.
-The complete version is available to subscribers.

 “There’s strong competition for the tracts ranging from 10,000 to 50,000 acres among the TIMOs (timber investment management organizations), REITs (real estate investment trusts), investors–everyone is all over it.
 Any large tract gets snapped up real quickly if it’s not cut over.
 But it has to be realistically priced.
 There’s going to be some distressed properties or bargains.
 There are some super buys out there from time to time.
 But timberland hasn’t been affected by falling prices in other sectors.
 It’s a great long-term investment no matter what’s happening,” Patten says.

 Eroding confidence in other types of real estate is another factor driving the increased wave of investment in timberland.
 So says Jonathan Burt at LandVest.
 “There’s an awful lot of money chasing more traditional timberland deals,” Burt says.
 “They’re shying away from retail and strategies where they sell to Baby Boomers.
 With all of the perceived risks in real estate, there are still a number of bright spots for land investors to pursue.”